AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 There is, however, an outliner in this process.
 Most famouly, JLCPCB, which is known to make cheap PCBs at low quantities, ideal for prototyping. in this article I'll also show a PCB that I have from JLC and how does a budget PCB compare to a high-quality, more expensive PCB.

-Hence the following chapters will, each by each, focus on these five parameters.
+Hence the following chapters will, one by one, focus on these five parameters.
 They were analysed in photographic detail, and pictures will be presented.

 1. Silkscreen
 -------------

 Over the years I have used many PCB manufacturers, and one thing that I particularly like about PCBWay is that they have one of the cleanest silkscreens I know.
-This is specially important in SMD PCBs because since surface components are generally very small, having clear silkscreen is important for the soldering process and the prototyping, as well as maintenance whenever you need to replace a component.
+This is specially important in SMD PCBs because since surface components are generally very small, having clean silkscreen is important for the soldering process and the prototyping, as well as maintenance whenever you need to replace a component.

 .. _silkscreen_1 :
 .. figure:: images/arctic8.jpg